paulgolter/blender-pipeline-integration/README.md

 #### **Operator Functions:**

 - **poll**: Check if Operator can run.
 Always runs first, if it returns `False` Operator won't run.
-If the poll fails the operator will also be greyed out in the UI.
+If the poll fails the Operator will also be greyed out in the UI.
 Notice that if the Operator is exposed in a UI Panel the poll function will be executed every time the panel is redrawn.
 So the check here should not be too complex.

 <!-- TODO: Note about cls.test_attr can't be queried in poll function -->